 Learning analytics generates multiple data types with different privacy implications:

 Each category requires different privacy protections and consent mechanisms.
-Performance data might be considered educational records, while behavioral patterns could be personal data requiring explicit consent.
+Performance data might be considered educational records, while behavioral patterns could be personal or sensitive information requiring explicit consent.

 Automated Decision-Making Protections: